ccadic/Tontec-RPi-Screen/README.md

 How to set up a Tontec screen on a Raspberry Pi.
 I used [this screen on Amazon](http://www.amazon.com/gp/product/B00LN9MYCO).

 All of these commands assume sudo/root.
+Very basic Linux terminology/usage expected.

 # Setup